-What rights do I have on the machine?
+What rights do I have on the remote resource?

-- On a Windows environment you have administrative rights.
+- Public cloud resources in AVD provide normal user rights.
+On most on-prem Windows environment, you have administrative rights.

 Some images are specifically configured not to allow users to have administrative rights.